nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/index.md

 - [Startling Barbara Bain](https://startlingbarbarabain.com), a commentary podcast on _Space: 1999_, a lavish and generally ridiculous British scifi show from the 1970s.
 - [Maximum Power](https://maximumpowerpodcast.com), a podcast about _Blakes 7_, a less lavish but more ridiculous British scifi show from the 1970s.
 - [Bondfinger](https://bondfinger.com), a James Bond commentary podcast that soon ran out of James Bond films and ended up spending its time drinking and watching terrible TV shows from the 1960s.
+- [Jodie into Terror](https://jodieintoterror.com), our original _Doctor Who_ flashcast, where we gave our initial reactions to each episode of _Doctor Who_’s Jodie Whittaker Era.

 ## Licence